Lit.js: A Fast and Lightweight Alternative to Traditional Frontend Frameworks

 • Renamed APIs: UpdatingElement is now ReactiveElement, @internalProperty is now @state, and NodePart is now ChildPart

-While Lit.js shares some similarities with React, there are significant differences.
-React has a larger community and more extensive library support, but Lit.js offers faster performance and a smaller memory footprint.
+While Lit.js shares some similarities with traditional frontend frameworks, there are significant differences.
+Traditional frameworks have larger communities and more extensive library support, but Lit.js offers faster performance and a smaller memory footprint.

 Key Differences